Profile

 8. 8

-Serve the bratwursts alongside the red cabbage and mash.
-Drizzle a little of the cooking fat over the mash if you fancy, and enjoy straight away.
+Serve the bratwursts with the braised red cabbage and mashed potatoes.
+Spoon a little pan fat over the mash if you like, and serve immediately.

 🧠 Why It Works